 The impact of domestic U.S. politics on the possibilities for U.S. policy requires a short elucidation of what responses may look like.
 Defense strategists indicate three types of U.S. responses to such aggression: denial, attempting to prevent aggression by force where it occurs; rollback, mobilizing force to restore the status quo; and punishment, the use of non-force coercion to inflict costs on the aggressor to revert back to the status quo.[xii]
 The latter of these, punishment by coercion, would likely take the form of a blockade to inflict severe economic pain on China, a country whose economy is largely dependent on manufactured exports, and a Chinese Communist Party whose legitimacy is dependent on increasing the well-being of its citizens.

-This leaves the most likely outcome, because of the combination of political will and elite desire, for a strong response: punishment, likely in the form of blockade and sanctions.
+This leaves the most likely outcome for a strong response: punishment – likely in the form of blockade and sanctions.
 The cascading effects of such a policy are not without significant risks: global economic turmoil as the world’s most trafficked shipping lanes in the South China Sea are shut down, dramatic rise in the costs of goods as the world’s largest manufacturer is blockaded, the questionable resolve of some U.S. allies in complying with such drastic measures, and the risk of backing China into a corner and inviting further escalation.
 Nevertheless, if elites have the aim of pre-emptively building public support for their desired action against the People’s Republic of China in the event of an attack on Taiwan, they have certainly accomplished their goal: US attitudes have shifted dramatically both in terms of their newly negative views of China and in their willingness to spend American lives in the defense of Taiwan.
 If further Chinese action invokes any further shift in favor of U.S. involvement, one thing is certain: elites will have secured at least the initial permission needed from the American voter for nearly any retaliatory strategy they pursue.

 Whereas elite and public opinion were diametrically opposed on this issue, this is no longer the case as of this year.
 There remains a disparity in determination to use force, however, where clearly elites are more comfortable with sacrificing American lives.
 Elites must not be too eager to respond in a manner too forcefully or too costly to American welfare; infamously, public opinion also initially supported the wars in Iraq, Afghanistan, and Vietnam.
 Narrow-majority support must not be misconstrued as carte-blanche for war, lest American policymakers fail to sustain the long-term political will needed to see their protracted conflicts through to the end.
 Elites’ ability to shape foreign policy without significant public input in the initial stages does not preclude the possibility of strategic misfiring, war, and subsequent political evisceration, as George W. Bush and Lyndon Johnson would be eager to remind us.